capogreco/capogreco.github.io/_posts/2022-01-31-live_coding_at_ancient_world.md

 a whole bunch of very beautiful people showed up as well - really loved the process of finding a thread in the [cycle](http://tidalcycles.org/); and kind of catching up with everyone afterwards feeling like I had somehow, narrowly and miraculously, landed the plane

-or the opposite of that - hard to say
+or crashed it in slow motion - hard to say which

 either way, 10 / 10 would recommend